Containers are placeholders, they can be filled with one article template per container.

 When creating a draft from this template, the container is already filled with a catalog template (created in the backend).
 This way, the assignment of article templates in the master template configuration can be omitted.

-Freely definable string used to address the container.
-Used when the template is pre-filled via API.
+Freely definable string used for addressing the container.
+Used when the template is prefilled (using catalog-template-identifier).

 In the General Settings > Editor > Article template/Container the following settings can be made for the appearance in the editor: